richfaces/richfaces/TESTS.md

 Using MyFaces
 -------------

-In order to test RichFaces using MyFaces as JSF implementation, you need to either use the TomEE container or Tomcat 6 or 7 with enforced MyFaces dependency (in the first case using version specified in RichFaces BOM)
+In order to test RichFaces using MyFaces as JSF implementation, you need to either use the TomEE container or Tomcat 6/7/8 with enforced MyFaces dependency (in the first case using version specified in RichFaces BOM)

     -Darquillian.richfaces.jsfImplementation=org.apache.myfaces.core:myfaces-impl